EricLBuehler/xlora/README.md

 gate the LoRA experts in a dense fashion.
 Optionally, the top-k LoRA experts may be selected in a sparse fashion based on the output of the xLoRA classifier.

+xLoRA is easily applied to any HuggingFace Transformers model.

 ## Advantages and features
 - Effective: Dense gating of experts allows effective mixing
 - Efficient fine-tuning: low trainable parameter count.